Every voice makes all the difference.

 The Communicating Diversity Conference is an annual conference for students interested in issues of diversity.
 The conference is hosted by the Climate and Inclusion Committee of the Department of Communication at Texas A&M University.

-Since the conference was founded in 2012 by Dr. Srivi Ramasubramanian, the conference has grown from 18 speakers in 2012 (all Texas A&M students) to 39 participants from 9 universities across Texas in 2015.
+Since the conference was founded in 2012 by Dr. Srivi Ramasubramanian, the conference has grown from 18 speakers (all Texas A&M students) to 39 participants from 9 universities across Texas in 2015.
 In 2016, abstracts came in from universities across the nation, resulting in 44 participants and 60 individuals in attendance, a trend that has continued until 2019.
 As the 2021 Communicating Diversity Conference approaches, we hope to bolster these trends once again through the opportunity to attend virtually.
 The conference team is actively seeking submissions from graduate and undergraduate students at Texas A&M, other Texas Universities, and academic institutions across the nation.

 Abstract Submission Due

 Extended Deadline: Please include your name, university/college affiliation, departmental affiliation, and student status (undergraduate or graduate), as well as three keywords that describe your presentation.
 Abstracts should be attached as a PDF document with no identifying information within the document.